 I don’t mean you actually have to get out a pen and paper, although you can.
-I use Wunderlist for everything, so that’s what I’ll stick to, and I have a whole host of thoughts on choosing an app.
+I use Todoist for everything, so that’s what I’ll stick to, and I have a whole host of thoughts on choosing an app.
 But, having a list of what to do, whether written or electronic, helps you remember what’s due when the rest of the world has tried to fry your brain.
 I only mop every other week because if it was on my to-do list every week, I’d sincerely have to move to a shack with no floors.
 But if I didn’t write it down, I wouldn’t remember if I’d done it or not.
 Can I look at the floor and tell if it needs mopping?
 Yes.
 Am I going to do it if there’s 8 million other things I did commit to in writing?
 No.

 Of course, I do need the ability to change my list without throwing off my entire house cleaning plan.
 My new house is new new, as in, I’m the first person to live here.
 I wonder about baseboards.
 How long are these things going to stay clean and beautiful?
 Should I wait until they’re really dirty or do it every so often to make sure they never get dirty?
 I haven’t decided yet.
 I’m going to put it on my to-do list for two months from now, and then I’ll decide if I want to stick with a two month time frame or not.
 It can go for frequent things too – I switched vacuuming days based on the dogs’ schedules, and I do that every other day.
 Sticking to it is important, but if you can’t change it for the better, you might not want to follow it.